Hi,

-Penetration of automation in HR is perhaps the lowest, finance leads the pack through ERPs, sales and service functions are also catching up with CRM.
-And yet while there is no dearth of HR software HR has not seen much by way of automation.
-Whatever automation exists is restricted either to the payroll processing or for other HR processes, in only very large organisations.
+Penetration of automation in HR is perhaps the lowest.
+Finance leads the pack through ERPs, sales, and service functions are also catching up with CRM.
+And yet, while there is no dearth of HR software, HR has not seen much by way of automation.
+Whatever automation exists is restricted either to the payroll processing or for other HR processes, in only very large organizations.

 Sumeet